 |Progress Towards Outcome

 Bidding documents and terms of reference for the civil works package and project management supervision consultancy package, respectively, are being finalized.
-Advertisements for procurement are expected to be posted in Q1 2014, and tendering is expected in Q2 2014.
+General procurement notice at ADBBO was advertised in March 2014.
+Specific notices for procurement are expected to be posted and tendering are expected within Q2 2014.
+Consulting Services Recruitment Notice for the consultancy package is expected to be advertised also in Q2 2014.

 |Description of Project Outputs